 To address these concerns, the GPPB-TSO proposed for the creation of an IATWG to study and draft uniform guidelines on livestreaming of procurement activities for all Procuring Entities to ensure consistency, identify privacy risks, and set clear requirements for livestreaming while upholding transparency in government procurement.
-The GPPB emphasized that the standardized guidelines to be developed should balance the need for transparency with security and privacy concerns in government procurement processes, while ensuring that all Procuring Entities follow a uniform and well-defined approach to livestreaming procurement-related activities.
+The GPPB emphasized that the standardized guidelines to be developed should balance the need for transparency with security and privacy concerns in government procurement concerns in government procurement procurement procurement procurement procurement concerns and well-defined approach to livestreaming procurement-related activities.